BioData-Club/programming-fundamentals/setup.md

 After a short loading you should see three side-by-side panes surrounded by a top menu bar and a left menu bar.

-## Obtain lesson materials and upload them to repl.it (Optional)

-In this workshop we're only covering the first four episodes of the lesson.
-You are free to continue working on the remaining episodes on your own after the workshop is over.
-The remaining lessons require downloading some data files and uploading them to repl.it.

-1. Download [python-novice-inflammation-data.zip][zipfile1] and [python-novice-inflammation-code.zip][zipfile2].
-2. Create a folder called `bdc-python` on your Desktop.
-3. Move the downloaded files to `bdc-python`.
-4. Unzip the files.
-5. Drag and drop `bdc-python` into the leftmost `Files` pane in your repl.it window to upload the files to repl.it.

 ## Know your interface

 The following sentences detail the user interface of repl.it.